Skip to content

 Resource Naming Conventions

-Use Envoy Admin API to discover resource names:
+Use the Envoy admin API to discover current resource names:

 curl -s localhost:19000/config_dump | jq '.configs[] | select(.["@type"] | contains("Listener"))'